pratt-sark/CV/README.md

 5) I used some icons from a website: www.fontawesome.com .
 It has a really massive collection of icons ready to be used in a webpage with just a few lines of script!
 Their paid version offers much more options, but the free one is a gold-mine nevertheless.

+6) This webpage is BEST VIEWED ON A PC.
+It is NOT OPTIMIZED FOR MOBILES (not even after turning on Desktop site).

 And in case anyone is interested:
 Text Editor Used: VS Code (aided by a few HTML and CSS extensions, makes life much easier)